calancha/interview-github/README.md

 must implement the new service following the requirements included in README.orig.

+README_USER contains instructions on how to test the new service.

 This is an exercise that I performed for a company.